Street food of Mumbai: Variety

-Mumbai being the capital (and the largest urban area) of Maharashtra is dominated by Maharashtrian food.
+Mumbai, being the capital (and the largest urban area) of Maharashtra, is dominated by Maharashtrian food.
 Vada pav is noted as the most popular street food in Mumbai.
-Other noted street foods in Mumbai include panipuri, bhelpuri, sevpuri, dahipuri, sandwiches, ragda-pattice, pav bhaji, Chinese bhel, idlis and dosas, all of which are vegetarian.
-In terms of non-vegetarian offerings, omelette-pav, kebabs and fish are found on Mumbai streets.
+A sandwich form of Eggs Kejriwal is a common snack or breakfast street food.
+Other noted street foods in Mumbai include Dabeli, panipuri, bhelpuri, sevpuri, dahipuri, sandwiches, ragda-pattice, pav bhaji, Chinese bhel, Khaman, Dhokla, idlis, and dosas, all of which are vegetarian.

+In terms of non-vegetarian offerings, omelette-pav, kebabs, and fish are found on Mumbai streets.
 The amount of variety of street food is attributed to the cosmopolitan culture of the city.
 In the 1980s, Indianised Chinese food was an emerging trend on Mumbai streets.
-Other popular street food items include Misal pav (spicy curry made of sprouted moth beans which is eaten with paav, Indian bread roll typically a bun), and vegetable frankie (a popular and cheaper version of wraps and rolls).
+Other popular street food items include Misal pav (spicy curry made of sprouted moth beans, which is eaten with paav, an Indian bread roll typically a bun), and vegetable frankie (a popular and cheaper version of wraps and rolls).

 Kulfi (frozen dairy dessert similar to ice cream) and golah (Indian snow cone sometimes served on a stick) are among the desserts and coolants found on Mumbai streets.

 Apart from snacks, Mumbai has several juice and milkshake bars on the roadside that offer a variety of juices and milkshakes.
 Fresh Sugarcane juice vendors are synonymous with Mumbai roads and offer a cheap form of refreshment.
 Tea vendors cycle around the city, selling the beverage hot on the streets.
 Street vendors normally remain unaffected by general strike calls and do business all year around.
 Paan, a betel leaf preparation eaten as a mouth freshener post meals in India is also sold at Mumbai's roadside stalls.